ajcvickers/ajcvickers.github.io/_posts/2016-11-17-add-attach-update-and-remove-methods-in-ef-core-1-1.md

 ---
-layout: post
+layout: default
-title: Add, Attach, Update, and Remove methods in EF Core 1.1
+title: "Add, Attach, Update, and Remove methods in EF Core 1.1"
 date: 2016-11-17 16:50
+day: 17th
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [Change Tracking, DbContext, DbContext API, DbSet.Add, DbSet.Attach, DbSet.Renove, DbSet.Update, DetectChanges, EF Core, Entity Framework, EntityState, SaveChanges]
+permalink: 2016/11/17/add-attach-update-and-remove-methods-in-ef-core-1-1/
 ---

+# EF Core 1.1
+# Add, Attach, Update, and Remove methods

 EF Core provides a variety of ways to start tracking entities or change their state.
 This post gives a brief overview of the different approaches.